dscho/knip-imagej2-integration/README.md

-knip-imagej2-integration
+ImageJ2 KNIME Integration
 ========================

-ImageJ2 Plugins for KNIP Integration
+ImageJ2 Plugins and KNIME Bundles to run and record Workflows in ImageJ2.